 - Small business corporation (S corp)

-- Benefit corporation (B corp)
+- Benefit Corporation (B corp)

-Why is My Choice of Business Structure Important?
+Why Is My Choice of Business Structure Important?

 So, as you can see – the structure that you choose is very important.

-The sole proprietorship is the simplest business structure; your business will be one if you do not create a separate legal entity for it, whether you are operating in your own name or under a trade-name.
+The sole proprietorship is the simplest business structure; your business will be one if you do not create a separate legal entity for it, whether you are operating in your name or under a trade-name.

 One of the main advantages of opting for a sole proprietorship is that it is usually quite simple and inexpensive to set up.

-On the other hand, the disadvantage is that it does not create a legal separation between you and your personal assets and any business assets.
-If you are sued, or if your business fails, your personal assets will be fair game in terms of legal liability.
+On the other hand, the disadvantage is that it does not create a legal separation between you and your assets and any business assets.
+If you are sued, or if your business fails, your assets will be fair game in terms of legal liability.

 If you’re planning on running your small business by yourself and being self-employed, then this business structure may be the right option for you.

-There is no official registration action required on your part, however, you may still need to consider licensing, permits and other regulations – the best thing to do is check on your local secretary of state’s official website.
+There is no official registration action required on your part, however, you may still need to consider licensing, permits and other regulations – the best thing to do is check with your local secretary of state’s official website.
 And if you’re planning on doing business under a name that is not your own, you will need to file a DBA (“doing business as”).